-This collection also features many sources that discuss gendered sexual violence in different ways.
-The testimonies of Ruth Elias, Gertrude Schneider, and Dora Goldstein Roth reflect the different periods in which they were recorded.
-In the first few decades following the end of World War II, women seldom spoke about experiencing sexual violence, unwanted pregnancies, or forced abortions due to mistrust, trauma, or social stigma.
-In early interviews, women simply were not asked about these types of experiences.8 Elias's and Schneider's interviews were conducted at a time when topics such as sexual violence or forced abortion were still rarely discussed.
+Exploring women's experiences can shed light on issues such as pregnancy, abortion, childcare, rape, and sexual violence during the Holocaust.3 The testimonies of Ruth Elias, Gertrude Schneider, and Dora Goldstein Roth reflect the different periods in which they were recorded.
+In the first few decades following the end of World War II, women did not often speak about sexual violence, unwanted pregnancies, or forced abortions for a variety of reasons.4 Elias's and Schneider's interviews were conducted at a time when topics such as sexual violence or forced abortion were still rarely discussed.
 But Roth gave her testimony at a time when interviewers were beginning to ask women about experiences of sexual violence.
 Each of these survivors has their own perspective and their own ways of understanding what they experienced.

 Some of the featured sources explore different aspects of these complex issues.
-Gad Beck grew up in a prewar Germany that criminalized sexual relations between men under Paragraph 175 of the German Criminal Code—a law that was expanded and enthusiastically enforced by the Nazi regime.9 His persecution and survival are the results of both his "racial" status as a Jewish man and his identity as a gay man.
-Nazi ideology did not consider sexual relations between women to be as much of a threat, but many women were still targeted for same-sex relationships.
-The story of Frieda Belinfante—a Dutch Jewish woman who survived the German occupation of the Netherlands—challenges us to think about how people understood their own identities at the time.
+Gad Beck grew up in a prewar Germany that criminalized sexual relations between men under Paragraph 175 of the German Criminal Code—a law that was expanded and enthusiastically enforced by the Nazi regime.7 His persecution and survival are the results of both his "racial" status as a Jewish man and his identity as a gay man.
+Nazi ideology did not consider sexual relations between women to be as much of a threat, but many women were still targeted for same-sex relationships.8 The story of Frieda Belinfante—a Dutch Jewish woman who survived the German occupation of the Netherlands—challenges us to think about how people understood their own identities at the time.9

 The sources in this collection raise questions about the complicated relationships between gender, sexuality, and Jewish identity during the Holocaust.
 Gender was a factor that greatly affected Jewish experiences of Nazi persecution, but the Holocaust also challenged or transformed many people's traditional roles.
-Exploring gender and sexuality can deepen our understandings of the nature of Nazi persecution while adding complexity to how we understand people's experiences during the Holocaust.
+Exploring these events through the lens of gender and sexuality can deepen our understandings of Nazi persecution—and of Jews' individual experiences of the Holocaust.